opencontainers/runc/ROADMAP.md

 *Owner:* hqhq (was vishh) robdolinms, bcorrie

-### Protobuf Config

-We currently have only one language binding for the spec and that is Go.
-If we change the specs format in the respository to be something like protobuf then the generation for multiple language bindings become effortless.

-Not going to do it

-*Owner:* vbatts

 ### Validation Tooling (Target release: v0.3.0)

 Provide validation tooling for compliance with OCI spec and runtime environment.